About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 But I feel things are changing.
 Organizations whose goals were driven by quality care began to shift perspective when it became clear that nurses made a big difference in whether those goals could be realized.
 And as government and insurance reimbursements became increasingly tied to quality, safety, efficiency, and patient satisfaction with care, nurses began to matter even more.
 We’ve also come to realize that our costly health care system is not meeting the needs for too many Americans.

 Now nurses are more visible than ever before.
-RNs in many areas, from […]
+RNs in many areas, from acute and […]

 Go to Top